2/7/2022

 Dietary Needs

-Just like humans, your puppy may have special, individualized dietary needs that you will want to consider when comparing dog food.
-Some four-legged friends get an upset stomach when they eat too much grain, while others need wet dog food because they have a hard time chewing dry dog food.
+Your puppy may have special, individualized dietary needs that you will want to consider when comparing dog food.
+Some four-legged friends struggle with some form of food sensitivity, while others need wet dog food because they have a hard time chewing dry dog food.

 Support Your Best Friend with the Perfect Puppy Food